SeedSigner/seedsigner/README.md

 The code is designed to ultimately be run on a Raspberry Pi Zero (version 1.3 with no wireless capability) with a Waveshare 1.3" 240x240 pxl LCD (more info at https://www.waveshare.com/wiki/1.3inch_LCD_HAT).

 The easiest way to get it up and running is to install using an internet-connected Raspberry Pi 2/3/4 or Zero W, and then remove the MicroSD card and install it in the Raspberry Pi Zero 1.3 with the Waveshare 1.3" LCD hat installed.
 Seedsigner will run when the Zero 1.3 is powered on, and a soft shutdown of the Pi can be done within the interface.

+A preconfigured Raspberry Pi image can be downloaded here: https://drive.google.com/file/d/1CdAC09OX5ADRBaDxUJwthePwq11AFF8H/view?usp=sharing

+The image can be written to a 4GB (or larger) MicroSD card, then installed in a Raspberry Pi 2/3/4 or Zero.

 The steps to install using an internet-connected Raspberry Pi 2/3/4 or Zero W are as follows: